-This includes a provision for salary increases of 7.7% which is made up of 4.9% based on CPI projections and 2.8% on filling of vacancies, as well as decrease in other materials and inventory consumed (repairs and maintenance) expenditure of 1.8%, decrease in operational cost of 3.2% and a decrease in contracted services of 1.5%.
+This includes a provision for salary increases of 8.9% which is made up of 4.9% based on CPI projections and 2.6% on filling of vacancies, as well as increase in other materials and inventory consumed (repairs and maintenance) expenditure of 16.1%, decrease in operational cost of 3.5% and a decrease in contracted services of 4.7%.

-The proposed expenditure budget makes provision of the following:
+The approved expenditure budget makes provision of the following:

-a) Employees' salaries indicate overall increase of 7.7% however the salary increase is due to the following:
+- a) Employees' salaries indicate overall increase of 8.9% however the salary increase is due to the following: - i.

-- i.
 The budget and treasury division has performed a zero-based budgeting and that resulted in appropriate salary increase of 4.9% within CPI. - ii.
 The Salary and Wage Collective Agreement (SWCA) for the period 01 July 2021 to 30 June 2024 has come to an end and a new agreement is under consultation, which is anticipated to consider the current fiscal constraints faced by most local governments.
 Therefore, in the absence of any information from South African Local Government Bargaining Council (SALGBC), Mogale City has considered financial sustainability as above inflation salary increases have posed or contributed to negative sustainability of this Council. - iii.
-The municipality has advertised the vacant posts amounting to R27.4 million or 2.8%, the said posts are factored in the proposed budget.
+The municipality has advertised the vacant posts amounting to R27.4 million or 2.6%, the said posts are factored in the proposed budget.
 Included in the list is positions that were vacated when the incumbents were appointed in other positions.

 The norm of remuneration as a percentage of total expenditure as per MFMA Circular 70 is between 25% to 40%.
-However, Mogale City's ratio for remuneration as percentage of total operating expenditure is sitting at 25% for this proposed budget.
+However, Mogale City's ratio for remuneration as percentage of total operating expenditure is sitting at 26% for this proposed budget.

-- b) The cost associated with the remuneration of councillors is determined by the Minister of Cooperative Governance and Traditional Affairs in accordance with the Remuneration of Public Office Bearers Act, 1998 (Act 20 of 1998).
-The municipality has budgeted remuneration to councillors 4.9% increase to avoid under budgeting, an increase is based on the projected average CPI percentages for 2024. - c) That based on the draft determination the municipality has included in the budget the threepoint three percent (3.3%) cost of living adjustment of the upper limits of the total remuneration packages payable to senior managers. - d) Bulk purchases have been increased as follows:
+iv.
+The cost associated with the remuneration of councillors is determined by the Minister of Cooperative Governance and Traditional Affairs in accordance with the Remuneration of Public Office Bearers Act, 1998 (Act 20 of 1998).
+The municipality has budgeted remuneration to councillors 4.9% increase to avoid under budgeting, an increase is based on the projected average CPI percentages for 2024.